qq7te/radical-product/src/_training_posts/2022-07-04-ethics-training.md

 descriptionTitleThreeSubtitleOne: Your team will be more aligned after this group exercise of crafting a shared purpose as well as an actionable plan for building world-changing products.
 iconTitleThreeSubtitleOne: /images/icon-training-2.png

-titleThreeSubtitleTwo: Methodology for ethical product developmen
+titleThreeSubtitleTwo: Methodology for ethical product development
 descriptionTitleThreeSubtitleTwo: Even when teams want to build equitable products, it’s often not clear how you can be intentional and deliberate about it.
 This business ethics program will give you a step-by-step guide for baking equity into every step of building your product.
 iconTitleThreeSubtitleTwo: /images/seed.png